Orleans (band): 1980s

 Wells Kelly's untimely death was the catalyst for a reunion of Hall and the Hoppen brothers.
-John Hall and Bob Leinbach joined Larry in Ithaca, New York, to play at a memorial for Wells (Lance was unable to make the wake due to another commitment).
+John Hall and Bob Leinbach joined Larry in Ithaca to play at a memorial for Wells (Lance was unable to make the wake due to another commitment).
 Here, John and Larry decided to continue with Orleans.

-In 1985, through the Halls' connections in Nashville, the reunited lineup of John Hall, Larry Hoppen, Lance Hoppen and Bob Leinbach cut the album Grown Up Children (June 1986), with guest appearances from heavyweights like Chet Atkins, Ricky Skaggs, Steve Wariner and Bela Fleck, under the direction of Nashville producer/MCA label chief Tony Brown.
-Although this album had some playing by John and Larry, most of the instrumental tracks were played by session players, including guitarist Richard Bennett, drummer Larrie London and bassist David Hungate, with the Orleans members providing mostly vocals.
+In 1985, through the Halls' connections in Nashville, the reunited lineup of John Hall, Larry Hoppen, Lance Hoppen, and Bob Leinbach cut the album Grown Up Children (June 1986), with guest appearances from heavyweights such as Chet Atkins, Ricky Skaggs, Steve Wariner, and Bela Fleck, under the direction of Nashville producer/MCA label chief Tony Brown.
+Although this album had some playing by John and Larry, most of the instrumental tracks were played by session players, including guitarist Richard Bennett, drummer Larrie London, and bassist David Hungate, with the Orleans members providing mostly vocals.

 During their Nashville period, the band added bassist Glen Worf and drummer Paul Cook (who was eventually replaced by Tommy Wells) for concert dates, as Lance switched to acoustic guitar.

-By late 1987, John and Larry began to realize that, while Nashville was a great place for them as songwriters, it was not so accommodating to Orleans' career as a band.
-For the next 2 plus years, Orleans was in a fairly dormant state, again basing their activities back in Woodstock, New York.
+By late 1987, John and Larry began to realize that while Nashville was a great place for them as songwriters, it was not so accommodating to Orleans' career as a band.
+For about the next two years, Orleans was in a fairly dormant state, again basing their activities back in Woodstock, New York.
 In early 1989, Lance was offered an opportunity to move to Nashville to work with old friends Kathie Baillie and Michael Bonagura as part of the then-hit RCA act Baillie & the Boys.
-For a while, he was no longer available for all Orleans' gigs, so bassist Jim Curtin became Lance's sub, as needed, between 1989 and 1994.
+For a while, he was no longer available for all Orleans' gigs, so bassist Jim Curtin became Lance's substitute, as needed, between 1989 and 1994.
 Meanwhile New York native Peter O'Brien had been brought in on drums.

-Orleans slowly re-established their presence in the Northeast over the next couple of years.
+Orleans slowly re-established their presence in the Northeast over the next few years.